 She has dedicated her career to developing a comprehensive approach, called “The Bell Method,” for assessing and treating dizziness, vertigo and imbalance, as well as geriatric fall prevention, incontinence and neuropathy.

-The Bell Method integrates advanced knowledge of vestibular rehabilitation, evidence-based geriatric fall prevention strategies, compassionate communication and holistic healing.
+The Bell Method integrates advanced knowledge of vestibular rehabilitation, evidence-based geriatric fall prevention strategies, compassionate communication and root cause analysis.
 She is devoted to teaching her approach to other physical therapists and providing ongoing clinical support for their most complex cases of patients with dizziness, vertigo and imbalance or unexplained repeated falls.

 How Dr. Bell Can Help